 Delivering Bad News

-When you really think about it, nobody wants to pay for dental care even though most people want to keep their teeth.
+When you think about it, nobody wants to pay for dental care even though most people want to keep their teeth.
 This means dentists are delivering bad news all day long.
 Every time a dentist diagnoses decay or recommends a crown, it’s news patients don’t want to hear.
-Even if patients are experiencing pain associated with one of there teeth that requires a root canal to resolve, delivering the news that you can fix their problem with a root canal is sub-optimal to the patient.
+Even if patients are experiencing pain associated with one of their teeth that requires a root canal to resolve, delivering the news that you can fix their problem with a root canal is sub-optimal to the patient.
 Constantly delivering bad news and seeing its effects on people is tiring, and maintaining empathy for a thirty or forty-year career can be challenging as dentists try to protect themselves from the emotional toll of the profession.

 Many vendors with “dental” in their name see their customers as nothing more than dumb piles of cash.
-There is a perception that all dentists are wealthy and can afford overpaying for services that are drastically cheaper outside of our profession.
+There is a perception that all dentists are wealthy and can afford to overpay for services that are drastically cheaper outside of our profession.
 What is true is that dentists are tired and short on time, so vetting companies and doing thorough research about each service you need can be difficult to do.

 Just understand that if you want “dental XYZ”, be prepared to overpay and be pressured into signing a long-term contract…and this happens for all sorts of services that we need to operate our practices.

 Buying a dental practice can be remarkably difficult, and many dentists find themselves victims of borderline fraud after the transition takes place.
 The practices are often laughably misrepresented by the seller and his team.
 When you go to buy a practice many firms advertise themselves as “dual representation”, claiming that they can represent both sides of the deal without bias, which is absolutely impossible.

 When you are ready to buy an office, be prepared to be declined access to the practice’s financials.
 Is there any other industry that expects a potential buyer to make an offer on a business without access to the P&L and general ledger?